Weak Hair Roots? Find the Causes & How to Fix Them Naturally

 • 5-10 minutes of daily scalp massage

-• Walking, yoga, or light exercise
+• Walking, cycling, yoga, or light exercise

-Scalp massage doesn’t have to involve oil.
+Scalp massage doesn’t always have to involve oil.
 A gentle dry massage using slow, circular fingertip movements can also help stimulate circulation.
 This is especially useful if your scalp is oily or prone to dandruff.

 Manage Stress (Often Ignored)